NuGet/docs.microsoft.com-nuget/docs/consume-packages/consuming-packages-authenticated-feeds.md

 # Consuming packages from authenticated feeds

 Many NuGet operations, such as restore and install, require communication with one or more package sources, which [can be configured in *nuget.config* files](../reference/nuget-config-file.md#packagesources).
-For HTTP feeds, NuGet will with make an unauthenticated request, and if the server responds with an HTTP 401 response, NuGet will search for credentials in the following order:
+For HTTP feeds, NuGet will make an unauthenticated request, and if the server responds with an HTTP 401 response, NuGet will search for credentials in the following order:

 1. [An environment variable `NuGetPackageSourceCredentials_{name}`](#credentials-in-environment-variables).
 1. [Credentials in *nuget.config* files](#credentials-in-nugetconfig-files).